SDWebImage/SDWebImagePhotosPlugin/README.md

 ```

 #### Load Images
-To start load Photos Library image, use the `NSURL+SDWebImagePhotosPlugin` to create a Photos URL and call View Category method.
+To start loading the Photos Library image, use the `NSURL+SDWebImagePhotosPlugin` to create a Photos URL and call View Category method.

 + Objective-C